VDA5050/VDA5050/VDA5050_EN.md

 The map files to be distributed are stored on a dedicated map server that is accessible by the vehicles.
 To ensure efficient transmission, each transmission should consist of a single file.
 If multiple maps or files are required, they should be bundled or packed into a single file.
 The process of transferring a map from the map server to a vehicle is a pull operation, initiated by the master control issuing a download command using an instantAction.

 Each map is uniquely identified by a combination of a map identifier (field `mapId`) and a map version (field `mapVersion`).
-The map identifier describes a specific area of the vehicle's workspace, and the map version indicates updates to previous versions.
+The map identifier describes a specific area of the vehicle's physical workspace, and the map version indicates updates to previous versions.
 Before accepting a new order, the vehicle shall check that there is a map on the vehicle for each map identifier in the requested order.
 The master control is responsible for ensuring that the vehicle has the necessary map and has enabled the correct versions of them.

 In order to minimize downtime and make it easier for the master control to synchronize the activation of new maps, it is essential that maps are pre-loaded or buffered on the vehicles.
 The status of the maps on the vehicle can be accessed via the vehicle state channel.
 It's important to note that transferring a map to an AGV and then activating the map are different processes.
 To activate a pre-loaded map on a vehicle, the master control sends an instant action.
 In this case, any other map with the same map identifier but a different map version is automatically disabled.
 Maps can be deleted by the master control with another instant action.
 The result of this process is shown in the vehicle state.